ekeih/InfiniteWisdom/README.md

 ### Persistence

-The persistence is used to store image url's, image analysis data and other meta data related to images.
+The persistence is used to store image data, image analysis data and other meta data.

 ```yaml
 InfiniteWisdom: